Foundations for social care and social work practice

 Finally, you’ll look at what it means to be a professional, including leadership, continuing professional development and personal development planning.
 You’ll explore emotional intelligence, wellbeing and the importance of resilience and self-care.
 The block concludes by looking at moving on to the next stages of your studies and/or career.

-- Complete a minimum period of verified practice learning in a social care/social work setting (10 days if you practice in England or Scotland, 20 days if you practice in Wales).
+- A minimum period of verified practice learning in a social care/social work setting (10 days if you practice in England or Scotland, 20 days if you practice in Wales).
 It is a requirement that you have work-based learning arrangements in place before enrolling for this module.
 A manager or appropriate person in your social care/social work setting must verify this practice learning has taken place - they are signing to say that you are ready or prepared for further practice if/when you continue to train as a social worker and undertake longer assessed placements.
 To carry out this practice experience, you may be asked to provide a current Disclosure and Barring Service (DBS) or Protecting Vulnerable Groups (PVG) certificate.
 If you don’t have a certificate and one is required, it will be your responsibility to negotiate and fund it.
-At the end of your verified practice learning, you will be required to complete a portfolio of work.
+At the end of you verified practice learning, you will be required to complete an e-portfolio of work.
 This is mapped against the standards required for practice in the nation within which you work.

 You will learn